swikritii/omakase/README.md

 # Install node_modules for execution
 npm install

-Note: For project based on Laravel or PHP language use styles.css stylesheet place under buld folder for integration
+Note: For project based on Laravel or PHP language use styles.css stylesheet place under build folder for integration